apostrophecms/apostrophe-documentation/tutorials/core-concepts/editable-content-on-pages/custom-widgets.md

 };
 ```

-_"What if I want to use browserify, gulp, grunt, etc.?"_ Sure, go nuts.
-Just arrange your gulpfiles to build a file that is pushed as an asset by one of your modules.
+_"What if I want to use browserify, gulp, webpack, etc.?"_ Sure, go nuts.
+Just configure your build to output a file that is pushed as an asset by one of your modules.

 We chose not to incorporate those frontend build tools into Apostrophe's core because the core set of features needed for good CMS-driven sites doesn't usually rise to that level of complexity.
 But if you need to build complex in-page JavaScript experiences, go for it.